rmello4d/TheSustainableDeveloper/brainandmind.md

 This distinction between brain and mind is a first step to understand how energy consumption affects the brain.

-Lets now explore 3 essential elements of our minds that impact energy consumption.
+It will be important to explore the 3 essential elements of our minds that impact energy consumption.

 First is 'language', the energy eater.